Gabrysiewicz/S4_Bezpieczenstwo-Informacji/README.md

 ```
 ## 2. Opisz i przetestuj opcję Disable Password Authentication
+Opcja:  PasswordAuthentication no
+uniemożliwia logowianie się do ssh za pośrednictwem hasła
 File : sshd_config
 ```
 # To disable tunneled clear text passwords, change to no here!